facebookresearch/Mephisto/docs/quickstart.md

 ocalhost:3000 for preview, localhost:3000/?worker_id=x&assignment_id=20 for assignment 10
 ```

 and navigate to the URL that includes parameters (ex. `localhost:3000/?worker_id=x&assignment_id=20`).
-For tasks that requires two workers, will need to have two browser open at once connected with different `worker_id` url parameters.
+For tasks that requires two workers, will need to have two browser open at once connected with different `worker_id` and `assignment_id` url parameters.

 **TIP:**